(Updated 15 November 2021)

 Arriving in the Faroe Islands

-All travellers are advised to take a COVID test two days after arrival to the Faroe Islands and to be extra cautious until receiving a negative test result.
+All travellers are advised to take a COVID test two days after arrival, and are strongly recommended to stary in home quarantine until receiving a negative test result.

 If you have been in transit in an area, the infection rate of the original country/region of departure applies when entering the Faroe Islands.
 In this context, transit means that you have not been in contact with people in the transit country/region.
 For example, if the transit country/region has a high infection rate, it is crucial that you do not make contact with people there as this will result in the transit country/region being determined as your original country/region of departure when you arrive in the Faroe Islands.